alangibson27/plus-f/site/content/connect.md

 a rate of 25 times a second.
 Meanwhile, keypresses on the Guest are translated into Kempston joystick movements and sent back to the Emulator.

+### Is it really possible?

+Limited amounts of testing on the setup below have shown that it is possible for the Emulator and the Guest to be responsive enough to one another to make two-player games playable.
+Clearly, some latency may occur at times, causing the Guest's copy of the display to jump or jerk a little.

+* Emulator running on Windows 10, connected to the internet wirelessly via a non-fibre connection
+* Guest running on Ubuntu, connected to the internet wirelessly via a 3G phone acting as a portable hotspot

+If both Emulator and Guest are on fast wireless or wired connections, or on the same local network, performance should be acceptable.

 ### Who should run the Emulator?

 Generally, because the Emulator has to send much more data to the Guest than the Guest does back to the Emulator, the